-Lauren's business law practice includes representing buyers and sellers in business asset and equity transactions, counseling clients on formation, legal governance and general business matters and all forms of business related transactional work.
-Lauren drafts and negotiates supply, distribution, equipment, construction and service agreements, counsels clients on financing and licensing issues, and prepares form commercial documents for businesses, particularly in the food manufacturing industry.
-She also represents national restaurant chains, shopping center developers, hotels and local business owners in liquor license transactions and regulatory compliance matters in the State of New Jersey.
+As an experienced business law attorney, Lauren represents buyers and sellers in business asset and equity transactions, counsels clients on formation, organizational structure and legal governance matters and handles all forms of business related transactional work, particularly in the food and beverage industry.
+Lauren regularly negotiates joint venture and operating agreements, drafts supply, distribution, construction and service agreements, and prepares form commercial documents for businesses.
+She also represents national restaurant chains, shopping center developers, hotels and local business owners in liquor license transactions and regulatory matters in the State of New Jersey.

-An alumnus of Moorestown Friends School (1996), Lauren graduated valedictorian of her class from Douglass College, Rutgers University (B.A., summa cum laude, 2000), and is a graduate of Rutgers University School of Law-Camden (J.D., with high honors, 2003), where she was a notes and case notes editor for the Rutgers Law Journal.
-During law school, Lauren was a judicial intern for the Honorable Joel A. Pisano, U.S. District Court, District of New Jersey.
+Lauren graduated valedictorian of her class from Douglass College, Rutgers University (B.A., summa cum laude, 2000), and is a graduate of Rutgers University School of Law-Camden (J.D., with high honors, 2003), where she was a notes and case notes editor for the Rutgers Law Journal.
 While in college, she interned with the New Jersey Department of Law and Public Safety, Division of Alcoholic Beverage Control.
 Prior to joining Hyland Levin, Lauren practiced law in the Real Estate Department at Ballard Spahr.
-Lauren is admitted to practice in New Jersey and Pennsylvania.
+She is admitted to practice in New Jersey and Pennsylvania.